escabe/org.escabe.lidl/README.md

 Requires Homey version 5.

 ## Supported devices
 Mainly supports the Melinera Smart LED String Lights sold by Lidl.
-"Smart Window or Door Sensor" was added as well.
+"Smart Window or Door Sensor" and "Smart Motion Sensor" were added as well.

 Currently, **no** support is _planned_ for other (Lidl) devices.

 Other Lidl devices may be supported (in the future) by the Tuya Zigbee App: